 Pacific Northwest Solar, LLC (PNWS) is a solar QF developer seeking to construct small solar facilities in Montana.
-We began negotiating in early 2016 to purchase the output from these facilities pursuant to our standard QF-1 Tariff, which is applicable to projects greater than 100 kW, but no larger than 3 MW.
+We began negotiating with PNWS in early 2016 to purchase the output from these facilities at the rates set forth in our QF-1 Tariff, which is applicable to projects no larger than three MWs.

-On June 16, 2016, however, the MPSC suspended the availability of the QF-1 Tariff standard rates for solar projects, which included the various projects proposed by PNWS.
-The MPSC exempted from the suspension any projects for which a QF had submitted a signed power purchase agreement and had executed an interconnection agreement.
-Because PNWS had not executed interconnection agreements for any of its projects as of June 16, 2016, it did not qualify for the exemption.
+On June 16, 2016, however, the MPSC suspended the availability of the QF-1 Tariff standard rates for that category of solar projects, which included the various projects proposed by PNWS.
+The MPSC exempted from the suspension any projects for which a QF had submitted a signed power purchase agreement and had executed an interconnection agreement by June 16, 2016.
+Because PNWS had not executed interconnection agreements for any of its projects by that date, none of its projects qualified for the exemption.

-In November 2016, PNWS sued us in state court seeking unspecified damages for breach of contract and other relief, including a judicial declaration that some or all of 21 proposed power purchase agreements were in effect.
+In November 2016, PNWS sued us in state court seeking unspecified damages for breach of contract and a judicial declaration that some or all of 21 proposed power purchase agreements it had proposed to us were in effect despite the MPSC's Order.
 We removed the state lawsuit to the United States District Court for the District of Montana.

-PNWS also requested the MPSC to exempt its projects from the tariff suspension.
-We joined in PNWS's request to the MPSC for relief on four of the projects.
-The MPSC did not grant PNWS or us the relief requested.
+PNWS also requested the MPSC to exempt its projects from the tariff suspension and allow those projects to receive the QF-1 Tariff rate that had been in effect prior to the suspension.
+We joined in PNWS's request for relief with respect to four of the projects.
+The MPSC, however, did not grant any of the relief requested by PNWS or us.

-On August 14, 2017, PNWS amended its original complaint to seek enforcement and/or damages related to four of the 21 power purchase agreements.

-Currently pending before the United States District Court are our motion to dismiss, our motion for partial summary judgment, and PNWS's motion for summary judgment on its request for declaratory relief regarding those four power purchase agreements.
+In August 2017, pursuant to a non-monetary, partial settlement with us, PNWS amended its original complaint to limit its claims for enforcement and/or damages to only four of the 21 power purchase agreements.
+We subsequently filed a motion to dismiss and a motion for partial summary judgment, and PNWS filed a motion for summary judgment on its request for declaratory relief regarding those four power purchase agreements.
+The United States District Court denied all of those motions in August of 2018.

-We dispute the remaining claims in PNWS' lawsuit and intend to vigorously defend those claims.
-This matter is in the initial stages, and we cannot predict an outcome or estimate the amount or range of loss that would result from an adverse outcome in the remaining claims.
+Discovery is scheduled to conclude in November 2018 and pre-trial motions are due in January 2019.
+No trial date has yet been set.
+We dispute the remaining claims in PNWS' lawsuit and will continue to vigorously defend against them.
+Discovery is not complete and we cannot currently predict an outcome or estimate the amount or range of loss that would result from an adverse outcome in the litigation.
+We anticipate that any breach of contract damages awarded would be borne by us.
+If the United States District Court determines that we must purchase power from PNWS at the QF-1 Tariff rate that was in effect prior to June 16, 2016, we would seek to recover those costs from customers, subject to the terms of the final PCCAM order.